TickLabVN/server-downtime-alert-system/README.md

 **What You Can Receive:**

 - **Back-end Development:** Learn to create APIs, handle data with databases, and interact with third-party APIs.
-- **Resume Building:** Gain valuable experience for your resume by creating a project for a real requirement.
+- **Resume Building:** Gain experience for your resume by creating a project for a real requirement.
 - **Mentorship:** Find a mentor to provide guidance and support.